 The First Two Off The Derech Children Discussed In The Torah

 The Mishna in Uvos, Ben Zoma said: “Who is wise?
-He who learns from every man,” Pirkei Avot 4:1.
+He who learns from every man,” Pirkei Avos 4:1.
 The Torah tells us to learn from every person, from a good person we need to learn what to do, but from an evil person we should learn what not to do.

-Furthermore, the gemura says (Rosh Hashuna 24:b) וּכְתִיב: ״לֹא תִּלְמַד לַעֲשׂוֹת״ — אֲבָל אַתָּה לָמֵד לְהָבִין וּלְהוֹרוֹת.
+וּכְתִיב: ״לֹא תִּלְמַד לַעֲשׂוֹת״ — אֲבָל אַתָּה לָמֵד לְהָבִין וּלְהוֹרוֹת.

 You should not learn to follow their faiths, but you should learn to know what NOT to do.